 compound that absorbs ultraviolet light (such as oxybenzone

-) or an opaque material that reflects light (such as titanium dioxide
+) or an opaque material that sits on top of the skin and reflects light (such as titanium dioxide

 , zinc oxide

 ), or a combination of both.
-Typically, absorptive materials are referred to as chemical blocks, whereas opaque materials are mineral or physical blocks.
+Typically, absorptive materials are referred to as chemical sunscreens, whereas opaque materials are mineral or physical sunscreens.
 Today, many modern sunscreens use micronized zinc and titanium oxide which do not leave such an obvious trace on the skin.UVA Rays (Aging Rays):

 UVB Rays (Burning Rays):